ndacelo/fml-project/README.md

-# social-media-comment-classifier
+# FML Project
-classify comments on social media
+classify comments on much much more for posts written on FML